Terminal management via RS232 and API

 Get information about the current call

-The command will display information about one or multiple connections (if the MCU feature is used).
-The CallID parameter is the identifier of a call and is used in other commands.
-Here is how this command works:
+The command displays technical information about one or more active connections (in case of using the MCU function).
+The CallID parameter is required for call identification and is used in other commands.
+Example of how the command works:

 TCG console>CALLINFO